A General Framework for Powerful Confounder Adjustment in Omics Association Studies: Numerical Studies

 \item[C.] \textit{Linear models with discrete $X$ and $Z$.} We consider the linear model

 where

-The results for 1dFDR-MS, 1dFDR-RV, MF-2dFDR-MS and MF-2dFDR-RV are reported in Figure \ref{fig:12}. \item[D.] \textit{Binary response.} The following logistic regression model has been considered:
+The results for MS-1dFDR, RV-1dFDR, MS-2dFDR+ and RV-2dFDR+ are reported in Figure \ref{fig:12}. \item[D.] \textit{Binary response.} The following logistic regression model has been considered:

 with $X \sim N(\rho Z^2, 1)$ and $Z \sim N(0,1)$.
-We implement the 1dFDR-MS, 1dFDR-RV, MF-2dFDR-MS and MF-2dFDR-RV, and report the results in Figure \ref{fig:14}.
-In MF-2dFDR-MS, $T^C_j$ is the statistic for testing $\alpha_j=0$ under the full model (\ref{model-full}) and $T^M_j$ is the statistic for testing $\alpha_j=0$ by forcing $\beta_j=0$ in (\ref{model-full}).
+We implement the MS-1dFDR, RV-1dFDR, MS-2dFDR+ and RV-2dFDR+, and report the results in Figure \ref{fig:14}.
+In MS-2dFDR+, $T^C_j$ is the statistic for testing $\alpha_j=0$ under the full model (\ref{model-full}) and $T^M_j$ is the statistic for testing $\alpha_j=0$ by forcing $\beta_j=0$ in (\ref{model-full}).

 \item[E.] \textit{Count response.} We consider the Poisson model